Mönlam

 YARNEY AT KA-NYING SHEDRUB LING MONASTERY AND NAGI NUNNERY

-On the first day, the retreat begins at dawn with a special pūjā during which the monks and nuns take specific Vinaya vows to be observed throughout the six weeks.
+On the 1st day, the retreat begins at dawn with a special pūjā during which the monks and nuns take specific Vinaya vows to be observed throughout the 6 weeks.
 Next, accompanied by horns and other sacred musical instruments, the monks circumambulate the monastery, then proceed in a single-file procession from the monastery grounds through the streets of Boudhanath to circumambulate the Great Boudhanath Stupa.
 At Nagi Nunnery, also accompanied by horns and other sacred musical instruments, the nuns circumambulate the main temple.
 After returning to the monastery and nunnery, the grounds of the compounds are consecrated, the gates are sealed with special mantras, and the retreat begins.

 Also at this time, the young monks and nuns studying up to class 8, continue with their studies and participate in much-enjoyed weekly quizzes that test their knowledge of monastic and secular subjects.